 Here, you can enjoy cocktails served in eccentric teacups, and lampshades in various colours, shapes, and sizes hang from the ceiling and exteriors.
 Tazza All Day Bar (Pentelis 9 &, Petraki 5) is open for drinks, lunches, snacks, and dinners.

 This is just one of a great many excellent bars in the area.
-Kiki de Grèce is another excellent option.
+Kiki de Grèce (Ipitou 4) is another excellent option.
 This gorgeous little wine bar boasts an extensive wine menu showcasing wines from across Greece and the world.

 Where to Stay in Syntagma Square